 Someone who hoards collects huge amounts of things, often items of little value like ketchup packets or papers.
 "They don't have one can opener, they have 40," says Regina Lark, PhD, of the National Association of Professional Organizers.
 She specializes in helping hoarders.

-A hoarder finds it painful to let go of things, so she never does.
+A hoarder finds it painful to let go of things, so they never do.
 Stuff piles up in ways that are unsafe or affect the person’s dealings with others.

 "Their shower stalls have become storage units and you can't walk up the stairs."
 Falls and fires are two big dangers.